 The first issue I'm tackling is the bleed adjuster.
 I never ever want a simultaneous compression and rebound adjuster like BC has.
 I'd rather have a true single adjustable damper and rebuild if necessary until I'm happy.
 So I'm going to be inserting a check valve in my own needle jet assembly (next pic below).
 A new needle design to mate with this part will be next on the agenda that will improve the range and linearity of bleed adjustment.

-In addition to this I have a few sizing tweaks to make to a lower friction floating piston as well as a high flow and double digressive piston design I've already developed so they'll drop right on to the BC shafts and bodies.
+In addition to this, I have a few sizing tweaks to make a lower friction floating piston as well as a high flow and double digressive piston design.
+I've already developed the pistons for one of my day-job projects and they'll drop right on to the BC shafts and bodies with minor changes.

-For the lower body caps that come with rubber bushings like the S60R, I'm going to press that out and press in a spherical bearing assembly to match the upper mounts and improve damping hysteresis/response.
+For the lower body caps that come with rubber bushings like the S60R models, I'm going to press that out and press in a spherical bearing assembly to match the upper mounts and improve damping hysteresis/response.